Elpho LogoElpho

 }

 How it works: Count runs in db, fetch JSON with http, build an embed.
 Pattern: state → I/O → presentation.
-Each module is explicitly loaded via use().
+Each module is explicitly enabled via use().

 Function reference (cheat sheet)